 A license to prospect shall, subject to this Act and the regulations, entitle the holder thereof to the exclusive right during the continuance thereof to prospect for petroleum within the area of land in respect whereof the license is granted.

-[Section 46 amended by No. 8 of 1940 s.
+[Section 46 amended: No. 8 of 1940 s.
 23.]

 [47.
-Repealed by No. 8 of 1940 s.
+Repealed: No. 8 of 1940 s.
 2.]

 48. Fees for licenses to prospect

-The fee to be paid for and in respect of a license to prospect shall, in respect of he first year of the currency of the license, be five shillings for every square mile of the are of land specified in the license, with a maximum fee of twelve pounds ten shillings, and in respect of every subsequent year of the currency of the license, be ten shillings for every square mile aforesaid per annum, with a maximum fee of twenty-five pounds per annum.
+The fee to be paid for and in respect of a license to prospect shall, in respect of the first year of the currency of the license, be five shillings for every square mile of the area of land specified in the license, with a maximum fee of twelve pounds ten shillings, and in respect of every subsequent year of the currency of the license, be ten shillings for every square mile aforesaid per annum, with a maximum fee of twenty-five pounds per annum.

-[Section 48 inserted by No. 8 of 1940 s.
+[Section 48 inserted: No. 8 of 1940 s.
 24.]

 49. Duties of license